 13. Jardin Anglais

-The Jardin Anglais, or English Garden, is a beautifully landscaped park that can be found in Geneva.
-The park was opened to the public in 1855 and is as a relaxing sanctuary from city life, as well as a recreational site for visitors.
+The Jardin Anglais, or English Garden, is a beautifully landscaped park found in Geneva.
+The park was opened to the public in 1855 and is a relaxing sanctuary from city life, as well as a recreational site for visitors.

-The English Garden was the first city park in Geneva to be planned in a traditional English style, with curving pathways and free-standing planted trees and ornate flower beds.
+The English Garden was the first city park in Geneva to be planned in a traditional English style, with curving pathways, free-standing planted trees, and ornate flower beds.
 It had previously been known as the Lake Promenade but was subsequently renamed the English Garden.
 In 1955, the L’horloge Fleurie (Flower Clock) was erected, immediately becoming Geneva’s most photographed landmark.